-American Express has several credit cards with no foreign transaction fees, including Amex Platinum, Amex Gold, and cards with rewards for Hilton, Marriott and Delta.
+There are several American Express credit cards that have no foreign transaction fees, including the American Express Platinum card, the American Express® Gold Card, and cards with rewards for Hilton, Marriott and Delta.
 The Amex cards without international fees have annual fees ranging from $0 to $500+.
 They also offer valuable travel benefits, such as free checked bags and luxury airport lounge access.

-The best American Express credit card with no foreign transaction fee is the Hilton Honors American Express card because it’s the only general-consumer offer without an annual fee.
-The Hilton Amex Card also has a nice signup bonus, giving 80,000 points once you spend $1,000 within the first three months.
-The ongoing rewards are pretty good too.
-Cardholders earn 7 points per dollar spent with hotels and resorts in the Hilton Honors collection as well as 5 points per dollar spent at restaurants, supermarkets, and gas stations.
-They’ll also earn 3 points per dollar spent on all other purchases.
+The best American Express credit card with 0% foreign transaction fee is the Hilton Honors American Express Card because it’s one of the two general-consumer offer with a $0 annual fee.
+The Hilton Honors Credit Card also has a nice signup bonus, giving 80,000 points once you spend $1,000 within the first 3 months.
+The ongoing rewards are pretty good, too; cardholders earn 3 - 7 points per $1, depending on the type of purchase.

 American Express Cards with No Foreign Transaction Fees: